HigherOrderCO/HVM/WHY_HOVM_MATTERS.md

 #### Comment

-Summing a binary tree is embarassingly parallel, so HOVM outperforms Haskell in multi-core machines.
+HOVM outperforms Haskell, but mostly because this algorithm is embarassingly parallel, and the used machine has 8 cores.

 Lambda Arithmetic
 -----------------